Marine Mammal Research & Conservation Laboratory

-The Marine Mammal Research & Stranding Laboratory’s (MMRSL) main goal is to study marine mammals in the Philippines in general and specifically marine mammal strandings.
-The MMRSL examines the various aspects of the biology (e.g. life history parameters), ecology, conservation and management of these understudied and undervalued group of animals in the Philippines.
+The Marine Mammal Research & Conservation Laboratory’s (MMRCL) main goal is to study marine mammals in the Philippines in general and specifically marine mammal strandings.
+The MMRCL examines the various aspects of the biology (e.g. life history parameters), ecology, conservation and management of these understudied and undervalued groups of animals in the Philippines.
 This also includes assessing their habitats, threats and conservation status.
-Also, the MMRSL embraces the One Health view and recognizes the importance of marine mammals as valuable sentinels of ocean and human health.
-For this reason the MMRSL works closely with the Philippine Marine Mammal Stranding Network Inc. (PMMSN).
-The MMRSL also studies the other similarly long-lived and prone to over-exploitation large marine vertebrates such as the sea turtles and sharks.
+Also, the MMRCL embraces the One Health view and recognizes the importance of marine mammals as valuable sentinels of ocean and human health.
+For this reason, the MMRCL works closely with the Philippine Marine Mammal Stranding Network Inc. (PMMSN).
+The MMRCL also studies the other similarly long-lived and prone to over-exploitation large marine vertebrates such as sea turtles and sharks.

 Description: MMRSL conducts assessment and monitoring of marine mammal & other megafauna (i.e. sharks, rays and sea turtles) populations in the Philippines.
 Other research studies employ a combination of various land- and boat-based sampling techniques.
 Distance sampling and photo-identification techniques for marine mammals are used to describe distribution and estimate population density and relative abundance.
 Data gathered through time from photo-identification, for instance, can help explain the recruitment and survivorship of individuals in a population.
 Moreover, environmental factors are also investigated in relation to the spatiotemporal distribution and abundance of marine mammals and other megafauna.